11BelowStudio/HECC-IT/Technical Documentation/Backblast.md

 used in the end.
 At least that idea would have properly delivered on the branching content, the 'mystery' aspect, and on the timeloops.

+The testing of *Backblast* could have used some more effort as well.
+I neglected to put in any tools within HECC-IT (or the HECCIN' Game) which could be used to facilitate a testing process of any description for the author, which, in turn, meant that the vast majority of testing involved 'playing through the game from the start and hoping that the game did not break on me'.
+I nearly missed several major bugs due to this rather atrocious testing 'strategy', so, in hindsight, I should have added some more testing tools to the HECCIN' Game and/or to HECC-IT itself.

 So, to conclude, I genuinely do not think I can call *Backblast* a success in any way, shape, or form.
 The worst part is that I'm not sure if it can be salvaged, due to the problems with it being inherent to the game itself.
 Ideally, I would aim to just scrap this and start anew with a new concept, but I don't have enough time left before the deadline to do this.
 I should have recognized these problems sooner, and dealt with them sooner, instead of only recognizing them now.

-# An overview of *Backblast*'s passage map, as shown by OH-HECC.
+# 4.3.3: An overview of *Backblast*'s passage map, as shown by OH-HECC.

 ##### Figure 57: An overview of the structure of *Backblast*, as shown by OH-HECC.